-5.23 Paragraph 5.20 of the Report states that many Applicants have commented on the impact of power and telecommunications failures on the ATM.
-The Report acknowledges that, even when they have dates of power or telecommunications failures, Applicants cannot clearly link them to specific deficiencies in their branches.

-5.24 There are standard recovery processes in place to ensure that no data is lost or corrupted.
+- 5.23 Paragraph 5.20 of the Report states that many Applicants have commented on the impact of power and telecommunications failures on the ATM.
+The Report acknowledges that, even when they have dates of power or telecommunications failures, Applicants cannot clearly link them to specific deficiencies in their branches. - 5.24 There are standard recovery processes in place to ensure that no data is lost or corrupted.
 This recovery process was reviewed in detail by Second Sight in their Interim Report and found to work.
-Post Office remains confident that branch accounts will not be corrupted due to a power or telecommunications failures.
+Post Office remains confident that branch accounts will not be corrupted due to power or telecommunications failures.

-5.25 Despite this, the Report speculates that the need to re-boot the ATM by either the Subpostmaster or BOI could "introduce a possible risk of data loss or corruption".
-This comment is not supported by any evidence either from a specific Applicant's case or general evidence that such a problem may exist.
+- 5.25 Despite this, the Report speculates that the need to re-boot the ATM by either the Subpostmaster or BOI could "introduce a possible risk of data loss or corruption".
+This comment is not supported by any evidence either from a specific Applicant's case or general evidence that such a problem may exist. - 5.26 Post Office therefore remains confident that data cannot be corrupted as suggested by the Report.